ryanpcmcquen/config-o-matic/README.md

 config-o-matic takes a text-oriented approach to system provisioning, for this reason, fluxbox is our current DE of choice.
 You may remove the flubox config url if you do not wish to use fluxbox. ;-)

+#NOTE:
+You should either fork this project or download it and set it to YOUR config files, just running my scripts will set up my preferred configs.